Architecture of Australia: History

 In the period before European settlement of Australia, there were forms of Indigenous architecture across Australia.
 Early colonists and explorers including Sir Thomas Mitchell and Charles Sturt recorded many Indigenous building styles including stone houses and houses grouped in villages.
 As a British colony, the first European buildings were derivative of the European fashions of the time.
-As most of the colonialists where from England the first buildings reflected English ideas.
+As most of the colonialists were from England the first buildings reflected English ideas.

 Georgian architecture is seen in early government buildings and the homes of the wealthy.
 The architect Francis Greenway, who appears on the Australian ten-dollar note designed early buildings in the Georgian style.
-Examples include the Hyde Park Barracks, St James' Church and St Matthews Church at Windsor.
+Examples include the Hyde Park Barracks, St James' Church and St Matthew's Church at Windsor.

 Another European style to gain favour in 19th century Australia, particularly in churches, was Gothic Revival architecture.
 Pointed arches, turrets, battlements and gothic ornaments could also be found on bank, insurance offices, university buildings and homes.
 One of the best examples of this style can be seen at the lower end of Collins Street in Melbourne.

 Australian cities suffered from lax or nonexistent heritage preservation and protection, resulting in widespread loss of prominent early architectural styles–for example, Melbourne's Queen Anne style APA Building, built in 1889, was one of the world's tallest buildings in the 1890s but was demolished in the contemporary-conscious early 1980s.

 With the Australian gold rushes of the mid-19th-century major buildings, largely in Melbourne and Sydney and to a lesser extent in regional capitals such as Ballarat and Bendigo were built in the style of Victorian architecture.
 From about 1850 to 1893 Italianate architecture was also popular as it allowed greater displays of prosperity through rich and ornate decorate features such as cast iron lace work and slate roofs.
 Towards the end of the century the style was pushed to an extreme by some architects.
 Buildings became over-burdened with excess columns, balustrades, exaggerated entrances and other lavish decorations.
 Medley Hall in Carlton is an example of this style which became known as the Boom Style from 1880 to 1893.